ejunjsh/d/README.md

 ## precondition

-you need to install docker first
+you need to install `docker`  and `iptables` commandline tools

+enable ip forwarding

+    sysctl net.ipv4.conf.all.forwarding=1

 ## install